Dango3010/scheduler/README.md

 # Interview Scheduler
-a React-based single-page application that allows users to book and manage appointments with interviewers.
+Interview Scheduler is a React-based single-page application that allows users to book and manage appointments with interviewers quickly and proficiently.

+The application was developed following Test Driven Development (TDD) principle using unit and integration tests.

 ## Tech Stack
 - React, HTML, SASS, JavaScript, PostgreSQL